haskell-beam/beam/docs/tutorials/tutorial3.md

 execute_ conn "CREATE TABLE line_items (item_in_order__id INTEGER NOT NULL, item_for_product__id INTEGER NOT NULL, item_quantity INTEGER NOT NULL)"
 ```

 Let's put some sample data into our database.
-Below, we will use the
+Below, we will use
-`beam-sqlite` functions `insertReturning` and `runInsertReturningList` to insert
+`runInsertReturningList` to insert rows *and* retrieve the inserted rows from
-rows *and* retrieve the inserted rows from the database.
-This will let us see
+the database.
+This will let us see what values the auto-incremented `id`
-what values the auto-incremented `id` columns took on, which will allow us to
+columns took on, which will allow us to create references to these inserted
-create references to these inserted rows.
+rows.

 ```haskell
 let users@[james, betty, sam] =